 Most of the controls produce dramatic results if you adjust them enough, so experimentation might be enough to learn what they do.
-There are a small number of exceptions, such as the Tonal Range Definition control, which is far enough from the color wheel controls as to seem unrelated.
-Consider demonstrating this control, and the secondary color correction controls in particular, to avoid confusion when your students are exploring this effect on their own.
+There are a small number of exceptions, such as the Three Way Color-Corrector Tonal Range Definition control, which is far enough from the color wheel controls as to seem unrelated.
+Consider demonstrating this control to avoid confusion when your students are exploring this effect on their own.